HOME / RESOURCES / PROBATE ESTATE TOOLBOX / UNENFORCEABLE HOA RULES IN TEXAS

 1. Solar Energy Devices & Shingles

-What the HOA Cannot Do: An association cannot include or enforce a provision that completely prohibits a homeowner from installing a solar energy device or modern solar roof tiles.
-Any blanket ban on solar technology is legally void.
+Texas law provides that a property owners association may not include or enforce a restrictive covenant that completely prohibits a homeowner from installing a solar energy device or solar roofing materials.

-Exceptions: A developer can restrict solar installations during the initial development period only if the subdivision consists of 50 or fewer planned residential units.
+Exceptions: These statutory protections do not apply to a developer during the initial development period if the subdivision consists of 50 or fewer planned residential units.

-What the HOA Cannot Do: Subject to narrow exceptions, a subdivision HOA cannot prevent a property owner from building or installing security measures, explicitly including security cameras, outdoor motion detectors, or perimeter safety fencing.
+Subject to narrow exemptions, a Texas subdivision association cannot prevent a property owner from installing essential home security measures, explicitly including security cameras, outdoor motion detectors, or perimeter safety fencing.

 3. Drought-Resistant Landscaping (Xeriscaping)